moveit/mujoco_ros2_control/docker/RUNNING_IN_DOCKER.md

 mujoco_ros2                      latest    37874e0d663a   6 minutes ago       1.52GB
 ```

-To run the container use [the run script](./run.sh), which will drop you into the pre-compiled workspace.
+To launch the container use [the run script](./run.sh), which will drop you into the pre-compiled workspace.
 From here launch any of the demo launch scripts:

 ```bash